Choquet rank-dependent utility with an exogenous unambiguous source: Axioms and representation

 The axioms discussed thus far concern only certain notions of regularity and essentially impose no specific functional forms on the preference relations.
+The axioms governing specific forms of the risk preferences will be discussed later in the section. {The following proposition confirms that a CRDU preference relation satisfies the above regularity axioms.}

+\begin{proposition} Let $\succsim$ be a CRDU preference relation.
+Then $\succsim$ satisfies Axioms (RC), (M), (SRM), and (C). \end{proposition}

-The axioms governing specific forms of the risk preferences will be discussed later.
-Before providing these axioms, we will recall the notion of matching probabilities.
-For notational simplicity, we will write $A\succsim B$ for $A,B\in \mathcal{F}$ to mean $\id_A\succsim\id_B$, where $\id_A$ denotes the binary act which yields $1$ if $\omega\in A$ and $0$ otherwise.
+{An additional confirmation of the suitability of our regularity axioms is that they ensure the existence of matching probabilities, an object we now recall.} For notational simplicity, we will write $A\succsim B$ for $A,B\in \mathcal{F}$ to mean $\id_A\succsim\id_B$, where $\id_A$ denotes the binary act which yields $1$ if $\omega\in A$ and $0$ otherwise.

 \begin{definition} Given a preference relation $\succsim$, a function $\nu:\mathcal{F}\to [0,1]$ is a \emph{$\succsim$-matching probability} if for all $A\in \mathcal{F}$, there exists $R_A\in \mathcal{G}$ such that $\nu(A)=\mathbb{P}(R_A)$ and $A\simeq R_A$. \end{definition}